DimensionDev/InitialTwitterOffering/README.md

 ## Overview <a name="overview"></a>

-ITO is basically a token swap pool that can be initiated by any Ethereum user.
-Users can transfer an amount of a target token (now supporting ETH and ERC20) into the pool and set the swap ratios, e.g. {1 ETH: 10000 TOKEN, 1 DAI: 10 TOKEN}.
-Users can also set the swap limit (ceiling) to control how many tokens to be swapped by a single address, e.g. 10000 TOKEN.
-After the pool is expired (also set on initiation) or the target token is out of stock, the pool creator can withdraw any target token left and all the swapped tokens.
+ITO is a token swap pool that can be initiated by any Ethereum user, i.e. the pool creator.
+The pool creator can transfer an amount of a target token (now supporting ETH and ERC20) into the pool and set the swap ratios, e.g. {1 ETH: 10000 TOKEN, 1 DAI: 10 TOKEN}.

+A swap limit (ceiling) is also set to control the maximum number of tokens to be swapped by a single address, e.g. 10000 TOKEN.
+After the pool becomes expired (also set on initiation) or the target token is out of stock, the pool creator can withdraw any target token left and all the swapped tokens.
 The pool will be destructed after the withdrawal.

-Participants only need to approve one of the specified token according to the pool ratio and call the `swap()` function to swap the target token out.
-The swapped amount is automatically calculated by the smart contract and the users can received the target token instantly after a successful call of the `swap()`.
-Pool creator can also set an unlock time for ITO which means to receive the target token participants need to wait after that unlock time by calling `claim()` function.
+Participants can only use one of the token exchange pairs according to the pool swap ratio and call the `swap()` function to swap the target token out.
+The swapped amount is automatically calculated by the smart contract and the users will receive their tokens in one of the following scenarios:
+1. <b>If pool does not have unlock time:</b>
+The target token is instantly transferred to the participant's address.
+2. <b>If pool creator has set an unlock time:</b>
+Participants need to wait until the unlock time, then call the `claim()` function to receive the pool tokens.

 ## Getting Started <a name="getting_started"></a>